NoellePatterson/eflow-readme/website_summary.md

 Two additional wet season metrics are calculated:

 * **Wet season start timing**
-  * Start date of wet season, defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the difference between baseflow and the peak wet season flow of the smoothed data.
+  * The date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the difference between baseflow and the peak wet season flow of the smoothed data.
 * **Wet season baseflow magnitude**
   * 10th percentile daily flow from the start of the wet season to the start of the dry season.